 We all want to save money during the holiday season or at least stay afloat.
 Have you ever written out your Christmas shopping list only for it to continue to grow throughout the holiday season?

 This is why you should give Christmas exchanges a try!
-Instead of buying multiple gifts for say your sister, her husband and kids you buy 1 gift.
+Instead of buying multiple gifts for, say your sister, her husband, and kids you buy one gift.
 Or several small ones that will all fit into a small gift basket.

 Advantages Of Gift Exchanges: